City Guide for: Cashmere, Washington, United States

 Dry Falls

 Witness the awe-inspiring Dry Falls, a remnant of the Ice Age floods that carved out the landscape of Eastern Washington.
-Once the largest waterfall in the world, Dry Falls is now a dramatic cliff face that offers stunning views and a glimpse into the region's geological history.
-Explore the visitor center, hike along the rim, and imagine the immense power of the ancient floods.
+This dramatic cliff face, once a waterfall larger than Niagara Falls, offers stunning views and a glimpse into the region's geological history.
+Explore the Dry Falls Interpretive Center to learn more about this natural wonder.

 Travel Time